scroll down

 During their first five years of teaching, over 64% contemplate leaving the profession.

-The quality of the education our teachers deliver is directly linked to the support they receive.
+The quality of the education our teachers deliver is directly linked to the support they receive from you.

 E

-Teaching is one of the most challenging professions there is.
-It requires constant professional development, adaptation, patience, creativity, dedication, and learning.
+Reality: Teaching requires constant professional development, adaptation, patience, creativity, dedication, and learning.
+This occurs both on PD days and on teacher’s personal time.

 Classrooms operate the same as they did when parents were in school.